“One Wicker Day”

 She and Mr. Tanner look at the ground.
 She finds herself nodding.
 Grandpa is at her shoulder, smiling, and not, doing so if he could.
 Mr. Tanner looks at her.

 “In the garage,” she whispers, and goes over to the back entrance.
 She returns with two shovels and gives one to Mr. Tanner.
 The ground is hard and frozen and the digging takes time.
 I should have a jacket and scarf, Netta thinks, I will be sick.
 She looks at the wicker basket, and feels at ease.
 Perhaps I will follow.
-She does not think this, anywhere more stark than her subconscious.
+She does not think this, at least in anywhere more stark than her subconscious.

 “Alright, folks.
 Okay.
 Real cute an’ all.
 But, show’s over.”
 All faces turn to Morrow.
 Netta continues digging.
 Mr. Tanner moves to speak.
 Grandpa moves in ahead.